optimizely/library/nonblocking-snippet/README.md

 ### Option 1.
 Masking the entire `<body>`
 > _minimal configuration: requires a `<style>` tag that masks the body_

-This variation requires a style tag that sets the `body` to `opacity:0`.
+This variation requires a style tag that sets the `body` to `visibility:hidden`.
 Once Optimizely syncronous changes have been applied, the `stylesheet` will be disabled and the body will become visible.

 #### Approach
 * Define a <style id="optimizely-mask"> tag somewhere in the `<head>`